enso-org/enso/docs/language-server/protocol-language-server.md

 // The definition scope
 interface SuggestionEntryScope {

-  // The char index indicating the start of the definition scope
+  // The start position of the definition scope
-  start: number;
+  start: Position;
-  // The char index indicating the end of the definition scope
+  // The end position of the definition scope
-  end: number;
+  end: Position;
 }

 // A type of suggestion entries.